ademicho123/financial_sentiment_analysis/README.md

 ## Training

-The model is trained using:
+The models are trained using:

-- Data augmentation techniques
+- Data augmentation techniques (SynonymAug)
-- SMOTE for handling class imbalance
+- SMOTE and RandomUnderSampler for handling class imbalance
-- AdamW optimizer with CosineAnnealingWarmRestarts learning rate scheduler
+- For TinyBERT: AdamW optimizer with CosineAnnealingWarmRestarts learning rate scheduler

 ## Evaluation